d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

   ┗ index.html
 ```

-This feels strange doesn't it?
+This feels strange, doesn't it?
 But Checking the content of the file `index.html` inside will tell us it contains actually the content of the just created blog post.
-This is by intention: Ths _Scully_ schematic created the markdown file with a meta flag called `published` that is by default set to `false`.
+This is by intention: This _Scully_ schematic created the markdown file with a meta flag called `published` that is by default set to `false`.
-The internally used renderer plugin from _Scully_ will handle this flag and it creates an unguessable name for the route.
+The internally used renderer plugin from _Scully_ will handle this flag, and it creates an unguessable name for the route.
 This allows us to create blog post drafts that we can already publish and share by using the link for example to let someone else review the article.
-You can also use this route if you dont't care about the route name.
+You can also use this route if you don't care about the route name.
-But normally you would just like to change the meta data in the Markdown file to:
+But normally you would just like to change the metadata in the Markdown file to:

 ```yaml
 published: true